-- A completed Residential MBA program application form - Application essay of no more than 400 words describing why you have chosen to pursue an MBA degree at Anderson University and how you believe these studies will help you attain your career goals - Current résumé - Official academic transcripts from all post-secondary institutions attended - Three recommendation forms, submitted by individuals able to comment on your abilities and potential - Prerequisites require evidence of competency by undergraduate coursework in all of the following: accounting or finance, economics, statistics or calculus, management or marketing, computer science or information systems - Satisfactory Graduate Management Admission Test (GMAT) score.
+- A completed Residential MBA program application form. - Application essay of no more than 400 words describing why you have chosen to pursue an MBA degree at Anderson University and how you believe these studies will help you attain your career goals. - Current résumé. - Official academic transcripts from all post-secondary institutions attended. - Three recommendation forms, submitted by individuals able to comment on your abilities and potential. - Prerequisites require evidence of competency by undergraduate coursework in all of the following: accounting or finance, economics, statistics or calculus, management or marketing. - Satisfactory Graduate Management Admission Test (GMAT) score.